 - Sales are held in May of each year for all unpaid real property tax due.

-- Properties are advertised in The Huntsville Times for 3 consecutive weeks in April.
+- Properties are advertised in The Huntsville Times for 3 consecutive weeks.

 - Property is sold at public auction on the north side of the Madison County courthouse by public outcry.